Beyond the Lascar Group: Approximate lattices in semisimple groups

 Note that this may require a change of target $H$; even if $G,H$ are connected Lie groups, it may be necessary to augment $H$ with totally disconnected factors.
 This will be clear in the arithmetic setting below, where $p$-adic factors appear.

-Existing results, as described in \secref{amenable}, fall into the amenable class.
+Existing results fall into the amenable class; see \cite{machado3}.
 We will complement this with a positive answer, without the restriction to cocompact approximate lattices, for almost simple groups over local fields, and their finite products.

 \ssec{Abstractly semisimple groups}

 \begin{defn} A locally compact group $G$ is {\em abstractly semisimple} if \begin{enumerate} \item $G$ has no nontrivial normal abelian subroups. \item Outside the center, $G$ has no discrete conjugacy classes. \end{enumerate} \end{defn}